Big brands face struggle to contain own label advance in Europe

 Sales from supermarkets' own label ranges have surged in recent years.
 Cash-strapped shoppers seeking cheaper alternatives to branded favourites have also flocked to discount chains that keep prices low by stocking few top names.

-For household goods companies like Nestle NESN.VX and Unilever (ULVR.L) (UNc.AS), the advance of private labels has eaten into market share and dented prices and margins.
+For household goods companies like Nestle and Unilever , the advance of private labels has eaten into market share and dented prices and margins.

 "Low prices are what matter most.
 People don't care so much about big names nowadays," said pensioner Lydia Schroeter after buying own brand yoghurt at a Lidl store in central Berlin.

-However, own label sales are showing the first signs of slowing down in Europe as established supermarkets slash prices on top brands to try to halt the rapid expansion of discounters like Germany's Aldi [ALDIEI.UL] and Lidl [LIDUK.UL].
+However, own label sales are showing the first signs of slowing down in Europe as established supermarkets slash prices on top brands to try to halt the rapid expansion of discounters like Germany's Aldi and Lidl.

 For the first time since 2007, own label products lost 0.1 percentage point of market share in 2014 to 38.7 percent, according to research firm IRI, with slowdowns or declines seen in France, Spain, Italy and the Netherlands.
 IRI assessed data for sales of packaged consumer goods from stores across seven European countries.